mplatvoet/kovenant/docs/docs/considerations.md

 ```
 the latter has the advantage that it doesn't interfere with other frameworks that introduces such methods.
 But on the other
 hand how many frameworks bringing async functionality does a project really need?
 So I decided to stick with top level
 functions, which need to be imported explicitly anyway, to keep things simple.

+##sun.misc.Unsafe
+I started off with an implementation that was partly written in Java and used the `sun.misc.Unsafe` class.
+The upside
+was that it was quick and very memory efficient.
+The downside that it requires proprietary API.
+So I decided that
+using a generic code base outweighs the performance and memory efficiency gains.
+As a bonus everything is written in
+pure Kotlin now.